woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Then we have attained to being a nobody, a nothing.
 Now rivers flow in us, stars are born in us, the wind blows through the trees in us.
 There is the bliss of Existence Itself, a bliss which transcends what is normally thought of as joy and happiness in human life.

 In this state of final awakening, everything that would have to be given up at physical death has already been given up before physical death.
-The body is still alI've, but now there is no <u>inhabitant</u> anymore.
+The body is still alIive, but now there is no <u>inhabitant</u> anymore.
 This awakening, therefore, is truly a dying.
 It is death.
 Not bodily death, but the death of “you”or “I,” the death of the mind, the illusory controller.

 It’s the death of everything we’ve ever associated with“you” or “I.” Everything has been thrown, nothing is carried any longer.
 The <u>luggage</u> full of stories and tapes and desires has been put down forever.
 We leave behind all our <u>burdens</u>,including the ultimate burden — the separate “I.”